 18.3 Within these terms the following definitions apply:

 - ITC: Faculty of Geo-Information Science and Earth Observation of the University of Twente, located at Hengelosestraat 99, Enschede.

-- Long-term course: all training courses and other forms of education conducted by ITC, with the purpose of obtaining a graduate degree or diploma.
+- Long-term course: all programmes and courses conducted, with the purpose of obtaining a graduate degree or diploma.

-- Short-term course: all training courses and other forms of education conducted by ITC, with the purpose of obtaining a certificate.
+- Short-term course: all courses conducted by ITC, with the purpose of obtaining a certificate.

-- Applicant: s/he who has applied with ITC for a course and/or to sit the course tests and examinations.
+- Applicant: s/he who has applied with ITC for a programme or a course and/or to sit the course tests and examinations.

-- Candidate: s/he who has been academically accepted with ITC but has not yet fulfilled his/her financial obligations with regard to enrolling for a course.
+- Candidate: s/he who has been academically accepted with ITC but has not yet fulfilled his/her financial obligations with regard to enrolling for a programme or a course.